Silvana-Ruiz/weSplit/README.md

 # WeSplit
 Split the tab with WeSplit!
-Add the total, number of people, and tip percentage, WeSplit takes care of the rest.
+Add the total, number of people, and tip percentage.
+WeSplit takes care of the rest.

 Built using Swift and SwiftUI.